Classic Outdoor Gooseneck Lighting for a Modern NY Farmhouse

 A: We wanted to remain true to the semi-rural aesthetic that’s experienced throughout the local hamlets.
 Most homes are either stone or traditional farmstead style architecture.
 The house is somewhat “modern farmhouse” and Barn Light Electric offered a deep selection of options for the exterior lighting.

-Q: Why did you choose the Maritime Yard Light and the Universal Gooseneck Light for each space?
+Q: Why did you choose the Marathon Gooseneck Light and the Union Gooseneck Light for each space?

 A: The Maritime Yard Light on the garage is very similar to lights we’ve seen on local barns and its projection from the house provides a great light source.
 The Universal Gooseneck Lights were great for the porches because they came with the option for a very short arm and the same black powder coat finish as the garage light.
 The styles work together and the down light they provide achieves good illumination without being overpowering.